vltr/middle/docs/validating.rst

 ``pattern``
 ~~~~~~~~~~~

-Only available for ``str``, it would require that the input value should match the Regex value given:
+Setting the ``pattern`` keyword to a string representing a regular expression (or a regular expression object) would require that the input value should match the value given:

 .. code-block:: pycon